pdefusco/CML2CDE/README.md

 ![alt text](images/cml2cde_readme5.png)

-Copy the value for the JOBS_API_URL to your editor.
+#### Copy the value for the JOBS_API_URL and save it to your editor, you will need this later as the JOBS_API_URL environment variable.

 ![alt text](images/cml2cde_readme6.png)